bakpakin/Fennel/reference.md

 * `comment?` - is the argument a comment?
 Comments are only included when `opts.comments` is truthy.
 * `view` - `fennel.view` table serializer.
+* `get-scope` - return the scope table for the current macro call site.

 * `assert-compile` - works like `assert` but takes a list/symbol as its third argument in order to provide pinpointed error messages.